-Although all course assignments will be posted to Twitter and your blog, you still must "submit" a notice of your work on Blackboard (http://elearn.uta.edu).
+Although all course assignments will be submitted on Blackboard (http://elearn.uta.edu).
 Assignments not submitted to the proper slot on time will not be graded.

 The instructor also will post course Power Points to Blackboard in advance of each class, but students are encouraged to take notes in class as well.
 All course documents are posted to Blackboard for your reference.